rmind/rhashmap/README.md

   otherwise, a default size will be used.
 Certain hash map behaviour can be specified using any of the following optional `flags`:
-    * `RHM_NOCOPY`: the keys on insert will not be copied and the given pointers to them will be expected to be valid until the key will be deleted; by default
+    * `RHM_NOCOPY`: the keys on insert will not be copied and the given pointers to them will be expected to be valid and the values constant until the key is deleted; by default, the put operation will make a copy of the key.
     * `RHM_NONCRYPTO`: a non-cryptographic hash function will be used to provide higher performance.
 By default, half SipHash-2-4 is used to defend against the hash-flooding DoS attacks.
 With this flag set,